-Copyright © 2013.
+Copyright © 2019.
 All rights reserved worldwide.

 Deeding Property to an LLC

-by David J. Willis Attorney
+by David J. Willis, J.D., LL.M

-The Theory of Asset Protection
+General Theory of Asset Protection

-Deeding Property to a Texas or Nevada Series LLC
+Deeding Property to an Investor’s LLC

-Investors often worry about the "due on sale" clause in their deed of trust.
-Will the lender call the note due if the property is transferred into an LLC?
+Will the lender call the note due if the property is transferred into an investor’s LLC?
 There are two points to note on this subject.
-First, the standard due on sale clause contained in the FannieMae deed of trust prohibits nothing; it merely gives a lender the option to accelerate a note if a transfer of title occurs – so it is not correct to say that such a transfer “violates” or “breaches” the due on sale clause.
-Lenders may choose whether or not to act under this clause.
+First, the standard due-on-sale clause contained in the Fannie Mae deed of trust prohibits nothing; it merely gives a lender the option to accelerate a note if a transfer of title occurs, so it is not correct to say that such a transfer “violates” or “breaches” the due-on-sale clause.
+Lenders may choose whether or not to act under this clause—that is all.

 What should be done with the homestead?

-General Warranty Deeds vs. Special Warranty Deeds
+General Warranty Deeds versus Special Warranty Deeds

 Clauses in the Deed